-Healthy food doesn’t have to be boring…or bland, but too often what is perceived as a healthy meal in restaurants is, in fact, laden with salt.
-Lowering your sodium intake is easier done if you are preparing at least some of your meals at home because you are the one in control of how your food is cooked and seasoned.
+Ten natural salt substitutes to help you prepare deliciously healthy food at home that’s not boring or bland!
+Lowering your daily sodium intake is easier if you are preparing at least some of your meals at home because you are the one in control of how your food is cooked and seasoned.
+Too often what is marketed or perceived as a healthy meal in restaurants is, in fact, laden with salt.

 Empower yourself by replacing salt and getting creative with other ways to enhance the flavor of your food with natural substitutes for salt.
 She’s Cookin’ is here to guide you with 10 substitutes for replacing salt that will take your homemade dishes from “meh” to “Wow!”.